blackbaud/uat-kit/content/walkthroughs/specflow/index.md

 </code>
 </pre>

-Each iteration through the loop gives us a new row from the <code>Table</code>.
+Each iteration through the loop gives us a new row from the table.
 We need to use the <code>TableRow</code> object to find a field with an XPath selector and set the field's value.
-The specific field represented as the <code>TableRow</code> object determines how we construct the XPath, what variables we pass to the XPath constructor, and what type of field setter we use.
-This logic must be defined for each possible value of row["Field"].
+The specific field represented as the <code>TableRow</code> object determines how to construct the XPath, what variables to pass to the XPath constructor, and what type of field setter to use.
+This logic must be defined for each possible value of <code>row["Field"]</code>.

 To handle this, we create a switch on the caption value.
 The caption dictates the type of field to set and how to set its value.